 What is a quality website?

 We have now a definition by Google of what is a quality site, it is given by a link at bottom.

 This become even more essential since efforts to filter these sites in search results, depending on their quality.

-Although the quality of a site has always been an issue it took a particular importance in April 2011 with the Panda Update, the change of the Google algorithm to eliminate poor quality pages that even goes far in penalizing an entire site if a portion of its content is considered poor.
+Although the quality of a site has always been an issue it took a particular importance in April 2011 with the Panda Update, the change of the Google algorithm to eliminate poor quality pages that even goes far in penalizing an entire site if a portion of its content is not well received by users and get no backlinks.